 The three main vaccinations we recommend for cats are Rabies, the FVRCP vaccination, and the FeLV (Feline Leukemia) vaccination ($40 package).
-These three are the core vaccinations for cats, and are typically the only ones that cats need.
+These three are the core vaccinations for cats.

 Rabies is the most important vaccination for cats as it’s required by law in both Texas and Oklahoma.
 Just like with dog vaccinations, cats need to be vaccinated against Rabies once at 4 months, with a booster 12 months after the initial vaccination.